TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 13/Exodus 13.2.md

 ---

-Sanctify unto me all the first-born, whatsoever openeth the womb among the children of Israel, both of man and of beast: it is mine.
+"Sanctify to me all of the firstborn, whatever opens the womb among the children of Israel, both of man and of animal.
+It is mine."